-The museum cafes are expensive and often crowded, but are the most convenient place to eat lunch.
-You can bring a picnic and eat on the grassy areas on the National Mall.
-For just a few dollars you can buy a hotdog and a soda from a street vendor.
-For more information, see a guide to Restaurants and Dining on the National Mall.
+The museum cafes are expensive and often crowded but are the most convenient place to eat lunch.
+Another option is to pack a picnic and eat on the grassy areas on the National Mall.
+For just a few dollars, you can buy a hotdog and a soda from a street vendor.
+Are you looking for a restaurant or other dining near the mall?
+Take a look at this guide–Restaurants and Dining on the National Mall.

-What security measures do the Smithsonian Museums take?
+What Security Measures Do the Smithsonian Museums Take?

 The Smithsonian's buildings conduct a thorough hand-check of all bags, briefcases, purses, and containers.
-At most of the museums, visitors are required to walk through a metal detector and bags are scanned through x-ray machines.
+At most of the museums, visitors are required to walk through a metal detector, and bags are scanned through x-ray machines.

-Are the Smithsonian Museums handicapped accessible?
+Are the Smithsonian Museums Handicapped Accessible?

-Washington, DC is one of the most disabled accessible cities in the world.
+Washington, DC, is one of the most disabled accessible cities in the world.
 Accessibility of all of the Smithsonian buildings is not without flaws, but the Institution continues to work to improve its deficiencies.

-How was the Smithsonian established and who was James Smithson?
+How Was the Smithsonian Established and Who Was James Smithson?

-How is the Smithsonian funded?
+How Is the Smithsonian Funded?

-What is the Smithsonian Associates?
+What Is the Smithsonian Associates?